BenOvermyer/benovermyer.com/content/about/index.md

 ## Regarding this Page

 About pages by definition are very self-centered.
 Their whole purpose is to let the author talk about him/herself.
 Given that, I am not going to pull any punches or be diplomatic in my declarations.
 No apologies.
 I'm not trying to sell myself here; I'm trying to give you an idea of who I am.
-Oh, and before you ask, yes, I'm a Millennial.
+Oh, and before you ask, yes, I'm a Millennial...barely.

 ## Professional Background